magosmihajlo/Weather-App/README.md

 4. The city name is sent to the **GetWeatherUseCase**, which queries the API.
 5. Data is **mapped to a display model** (`WeatherDisplayData`) using injected mappers.
 6. Results are emitted as **UI state** and rendered on screen.
 7. Recent cities are cached and rendered via another UI state using **GetRecentCitiesUseCase**.
+Last 5 cities are available in database.
 8. User can also manually search for cities or change settings (units, time format, etc.), which will **reactively update UI**.
 9. Clicking on recent cities will show the weather info for that city like it was searched again